jnavarro7/outdoor-lora-sensor-node/README.md

 # outdoor-lora-sensor-node

-Concept design for a watertight outdoor LoRa sensor node with optional solar energy harvesting and interchangeable MCU boards.
+Design for a watertight outdoor LoRa sensor node with optional solar energy harvesting and interchangeable MCU boards.

 ## LoRa module